Breaking Barriers. Pressing Forward: 5 Keys for Being an Empowered First-Generation College Student

 As the growing demographic of students enrolled in postsecondary settings continues to become more diverse, there is a need for institutions of higher education to be actively involved in creating campuses that are inclusive.
-The purpose of this session is to encourage participants to think more deeply about their role in being a part of communities of higher learning and learn strategies for helping their first-generation students thrive.
+The purpose of this session is to encourage participants to think more deeply about their role in being a part of communities of higher learning and learn strategies for helping their first-generation college students thrive.

 First-Gen to Full-Time: 5 Ways to Create a Supportive Environment for First-Generation Graduates in the Workplace